VarunDT/tswd-portfolio/final-project-part-two.md

     vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

 **Relevance of vizualization**: To show growth rate in the E-sports industry and to show that it is a trend that will stay relevant in the coming few years.
-Also shows a high-constant rise unlike the traditional sports industry which has reached its saturation.

 **Audience Growth**: To be highlighted on Pg.4 of Shorthand.
 Shows present and predicted future growth of people viewing and playing E-sports.